-Florida law favors a time-sharing schedule wherein a minor child has frequent and continuing contact with both parents.
+Florida law favors a time-sharing schedule where a minor child has frequent and continuing contact with both parents.

 The best interest of the child is the primary consideration in any time-sharing schedule.